magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a product gets added to a compare list
+*  If one wants to do something after a product gets added to a compare list

 ### 80. catalog_product_compare_item_collection_clear